getodk/docs/docs/central-api-authentication.rst

 **DELETE /v1/sessions/{token}**

+.. raw:: html

-Logging out is not strictly necessary for Web Users; all sessions expire 24 hours after they are created.
+  <p>Logging out is not strictly necessary for Web Users; all sessions expire 24 hours after they are created.
 But it can be a good idea, in case someone else manages to steal your token.
 It is also the way Public Link and App User access are revoked.
-To do so, issue a ``DELETE``\  request to that token resource.

-**Revoking an App User**\

-The token associated with a App User is actually just its Session Token.
-As a result, although a App User Token can uniquely be used as a URL prefix as described here, the session associated with it can be revoked in exactly the same way a session is logged out, by issuing a ``DELETE``\  request to its Session resource.

-Note, however, that a App User cannot revoke itself; a ``User``\  must perform this action.
+To do so, issue a <code>DELETE</code> request to that token resource.</p><p><strong>Revoking an App User</strong></p><p>The token associated with a App User is actually just its Session Token.
+As a result, although a App User Token can uniquely be used as a URL prefix as described here, the session associated with it can be revoked in exactly the same way a session is logged out, by issuing a <code>DELETE</code> request to its Session resource.</p><p>Note, however, that a App User cannot revoke itself; a <code>User</code> must perform this action.</p>

 .. dropdown:: Request